NACHN/CaMS/README.md

-# CaMS is a aviation system Capacity Monte-Carlo Siulator
+# CaMS is an aviation system Capacity Monte-Carlo Siulator
 This software is currently used to simulate runway capacity.
 However, it is not finished yet.
 Some functions are not functional.
 Will be improved in future.